surmahajan/observability-tracing/servicemesh/README.md

 ## Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later

-`kubectl label namespace default istio-injection=enabled -n monitoring`
+`kubectl label namespace default istio-injection=enabled`

 ## Install istio with Default configuration profile on multi cluster.